kschuljak/Dice/README.md

 ## DiceApp
 ### Rolling Dice
-Users can choose to roll one or multiple dice (from the standard TTRPG dice types).
+Users can choose to roll one or multiple dice.
 ```java
 if (numberOfTimesToRollDice == 1) Dice.rollOne(diceSelection);
 if (numberOfTimesToRollDice > 1) Dice.rollMany(diceSelection, numberOfTimesToRollDice);